How to Become a VIP

 - Presenting interpretive programs for BHC’s GO! – a year-round event offering guided tours and workshops exploring the National Heritage Corridor’s historic, cultural, natural, and recreational resources.

 Volunteers also may participate in workshops and training opportunities aimed at enriching their knowledge of various topics and the ability to share that knowledge with others.
-Most volunteerskills-building workshops are held over the winter months and recent topics included CPR, First Aid, Reading the Night Sky, and how to conduct and Oral History interview.
-Skills training programs may help volunteers learn a new skill, sharpen skills and open new doors for future opportunities.
+Most volunteer skills-building workshops are held over the winter months and recent topics included CPR, First Aid, Reading the Night Sky, and how to conduct an Oral History interview.
+Skills training programs may help volunteers learn a new skill, sharpen skills, and open new doors for future opportunities.